bhakra nangal dam

 • High-Growth Districts:

-• Joint analysis by Jawaharlal Nehru University (JNU) and the Planning Commission revealed that 48 districts recorded a high annual growth rate of over 4% from 1962-65 to 1971-74.
+• A joint analysis by Jawaharlal Nehru University (JNU) and the Planning Commission revealed that 48 districts recorded a high annual growth rate of over 4% from 1962-65 to 1971-74.

-• Punjab, Rajasthan, Haryana, and western Uttar Pradesh made up three-quarters of these high-growth districts.
+• Punjab, Rajasthan, Haryana, and western Uttar Pradesh comprised three-quarters of these high-growth districts.

 • Impact on Agricultural Outputs in High-Growth States: